Ethan118/Byte-Fyte/README.md

 # Byte-Fyte
 ***
 The application that we have decided to create is a video game called _**Byte Fyte**_. _**Byte Fyte**_ is a platformer-style fighting game intended for audiences of all ages.
+It's literally just Smash Bros.

 - Action
 - Adventure